-In 2021 the District completed the installation of 2,500 feet of 12" water main in Munsey Park on Park Avenue and 1,500 feet of 12" water main on Maple Avenue in Manhasset.
-In 2021 the District plans to install new water mains on Continental Drive in New Hyde Park, and on Nassau Road and Jayson Avenue in Great Neck.
-A Granular Activated Carbon filtration system was added to our IU Willets site for the removal PFOS and PFOA.
+In 2022 the District completed the installation of new water mains on Continental Drive in New Hyde Park, and awarded water main replacement projects on Nassau Road and Jayson Avenue in Great Neck.
+A Granular Activated Carbon filtration system was added to our Campbell Station Plant for the removal of Perfluoroheptanoic Acid from our Spruce Ponds well's raw water.

-In addition, an Advanced Oxidation Plant for the removal of 1,4-dioxane and a nitrate removal plant for our Shelter Rock is set to commence construction in 2022.
+In addition, an Advanced Oxidation Plant for the removal of 1,4-dioxane and a nitrate removal plant for our Shelter Rock commenced construction in 2022.
 An advance Oxidation Plant is currently in the design phase for our Searingtown site.